 Cyberspace has transformed the daily lives of people for the better.
 The rush to adopt cyberspace, however, has exposed its fragility and vulnerabilities: corporations, agencies, national infrastructure and individuals have been victims of cyber-attacks.
 In December 2011, the National Science and Technology Council (NSTC) with the cooperation of NSF issued a broad, coordinated Federal strategic plan for cybersecurity research and development to "change the game," minimize the misuses of cyber technology, bolster education and training in cybersecurity, establish a science of cybersecurity, and transition promising cybersecurity research into practice.
 This challenge requires a dedicated approach to research, development, and education that leverages the disciplines of mathematics and statistics, the social sciences, and engineering together with the computing, communications and information sciences.

 For Small hardware security proposals, the Secure, Trustworthy, Assured and Resilient Semiconductors and Systems (STARSS) perspective is focused specifically on hardware research innovation that addresses SaTC goals, and includes the opportunity to collaborate closely with industry.
-STARSS proposals may not include either the TWC or SBE perspective, but may include a TTP option following the same guidelines as above.
+STARSS proposals may not include the TWC, SBE, or TTP perspectives.
+The STARSS perspective may not be used for Medium or Large proposals.

 In addition, the SaTC program seeks proposals focusing entirely on Cybersecurity Education with total budgets limited to $300,000 and durations of up to two years.
-These cybersecurity education projects may not include any of the three perspectives named above, nor may they include a TTP Option.
+These cybersecurity education projects may not include any of the perspectives named above.

 Frequently Asked Questions (FAQs) for SaTC (NSF 13-578) - archived